Cosmodes elegans

-The green blotched moth (Cosmodes elegans) is a moth of the family Noctuidae.
+Cosmodes elegans, the green blotched moth, is a moth of the family Noctuidae.
 It is found in New South Wales, Norfolk Island, Queensland, South Australia, Victoria, Western Australia and New Zealand.

 Taxonomy

 This species was first described by Edward Donovan in 1805 under the name Phalaena elegans.
 Robert Hoare was unable to locate the type specimen for his 2017 publication.

+Cosmodes elegans is the only species of the genus Cosmodes.

 Description

 Donovan originally described the species as follows: